thebugcode/movingtothenetherlands/README.md

 ### Should I bring my car?

 I brought my own, against all advice.
-I have to pay crazy parking fees ( 6Euro per hour), car broke down so had to pay very costly repairs, importing it was a disastrous process so we ended up shipping it back home because importing it oficially would have cost us an extra 2000E just for the formalities.
+I had to pay crazy parking fees ( 6Euro per hour), car broke down so had to pay very costly repairs, importing it was a disastrous process so we ended up shipping it back home because importing it oficially would have cost us an extra 2000E (for a 5000E VW Golf) just for the formalities.
 The Netherlands also has a high monthly insurance cost & road tax especially for diesel cars.
 You're looking at 200E at least monthly just for insurance + road tax.
-The netherlands has great public transport/trains and bycicle infrastructure.
-We use them.
+The Netherlands has great public transport/trains and bycicle infrastructure.
+I recommend using them and buying a car from the NL later on.
+It is wise to bring your car here for just a few months and then later on, send it back.

 ### Why shouldn't I move to the Netherlands?

-1. The weather is bad.
+1. The weather is unpleasat.
 Rains 6 months a year (Think October through March).
 Depressing and cold.

 2. Even if you have health insurance you will still pay for a lot of health related costs.

-3. Compared to other nations, those in in northern Europe aren't as friendly/inviting.
-Your milleage may vary here.
+3. Compared to other nations, those in in northern Europe aren't as friendly.
+It is hard to make friends.
+Your milleage will vary.

 4. High taxes on owning cars, highest gasoline cost in Europe (1.5E/ liter), high parking costs.

-5. Everything, not just cars is on the expensive side.
+5. Everything, not just cars is on the expensive side, but not crazy expensive (like Switzerland/Norway)